Due to these updates, SEO experts all around the world have had to modify their on-page SEO tactics to reclaim their former search engine rankings.

 So when it makes sense, put your focus keywords at the beginning of your content’s title tag.
 But don’t go overboard and stuff your title tag with repeat variations of the same keyword.

-So to avoid keyword stuffing, use synonyms of your focus keywords in H1 and H2 tags.
+So in order to avoid keyword stuffing, use keyword variations of your target keywords in H1 and H2 tags.

 Internal linking helps reduce your site’s bounce rate and makes the user stay engaged in your site longer.
 In addition to this, it can also provide a slight boost to your organic traffic.

-There is still much debate on whether outbound links help your site’s rankings.
-A recent study by Reboot Online suggests that outbound linking has a positive impact on search rankings.
+An external link is a hyperlink that points to an external website.
+There is still much debate on whether external links help boost a site’s SEO.
+A study by Reboot Online suggests that external linking has a positive impact on search rankings.

-If you really value SEO of your website, you should run a site audit every month in order to identify and fix your site errors.
+If you really value SEO of your website, you should run a site audit every month in order to identify and fix your on-site errors.

-I recommend using SEMrush to scan your site for errors.
-If you don’t have an SEMrush account, you can get 14 days free access to SEMrush Pro by clicking here.
-I urge you to check out all their features and see for yourself whether it’s worth investing in this tool.
+I recommend using Semrush to scan your site for errors.
+If you don’t have a Semrush account, you can get 30 days free access to Semrush Pro by clicking here.
+I urge you to check out all their features and see for yourself if it’s worth investing in this tool.

-SEMrush will not just identify these errors, but also recommend actionable tips to fix them.
+Semrush will not just identify the on-site issues on your site, but also recommend actionable tips to fix them.